evgenyneu/ios-imagescroll/README.md

 # Things to note

 * All constrains are set in storyboard.
 No code for adding constraints is required.
-* Make note of priority settings for the constraints and 'content hugging' priority of image view.
+* Make note of constraints' priorities and 'content hugging' priority of the image view.
 * Remember to add max zoom for scroll view in Interface Builder.
 * Feel free to contact me if you are stuck (like I was).